Shanghai massacre: Purge

 Before dawn on 12 April, gang members began to attack district offices controlled by the union workers, including Zhabei, Nanshi, and Pudong.
 Under an emergency decree, Chiang ordered the 26th Army to disarm the workers' militias; that resulted in more than 300 people being killed and wounded.
 The union workers organized a mass meeting denouncing Chiang Kai-shek on 13 April, and thousands of workers and students went to the headquarters of the 2nd Division of the 26th Army to protest.
 Soldiers opened fire, killing 100 and wounding many more.
 Chiang dissolved the provisional government of Shanghai, labor unions and all other organizations under Communist control, and reorganized a network of unions with allegiance to the Kuomintang and under the control of Du Yuesheng.
-Some sources say that over 1000 Communists were arrested, some 300 were executed and more than 5,000 went missing; some state that 5,000 Communists were killed while others claim up to 10,000 were killed.
+Some sources say that over 1,000 Communists and KMT leftists were arrested, some 300 were executed and more than 5,000 went missing; some state that 5,000 Communists and leftists were killed while others claim up to 10,000 were killed.
 Western news reports later nicknamed Gen. Bai "The Hewer of Communist Heads".
 Some National Revolutionary Army commanders with Communist backgrounds who were graduates of Whampoa Military Academy kept their sympathies for the Communists hidden and were not arrested, and many switched their allegiance to the CCP after the start of the Chinese Civil War.

-During the White Terror, the Kuomintang specifically targeted short-haired women who had not been subjected to foot binding.
-The Kuomintang presumed that women who rejected foot binding and traditional hair styles were radicals.
-Kuomintang forces would cut off their breasts and shave their heads, displaying their mutilated corpses to cow the populace.